kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 I had to calculate the average temperature for each city, then run code that displayed the array data like this:
 <img src="/img/temperature-display.jpg" class="post__image">
-There are quite a few challenges here:
+There were a few challenges here:
 <ul>
   <li class="post-list-item">How do I look at just the numbers in the array to get the average?</li>
   <li class="post-list-item">How do I do that while ignoring the city that's in the array?</li>
-  <li class="post-list-item">How do I display all these arrays with one reusable function, while understanding that the one array is header content and the rest is temperature/city content?</li>
+  <li class="post-list-item">How do I display all these arrays with reusable functions, while understanding that the one array is header content and the rest is temperature/city content?</li>
 </ul>

 <a name="solution"></a>
 <h2>The Solution</h2>
 The solution was, well, to use functional programming.
-In other words, I had to create separate functions that implemented specific pieces of the above-described tasks.
+In other words, I had to <strong>create separate functions that implemented specific parts of the above-described tasks</strong>.

 I did this by:
 <ul>
   <li class="post-list-item">creating a function that determines whether or not the inner array has temperatures.</li>
-  <li class="post-list-item">creating a function that calculates the average.</li>
+  <li class="post-list-item">creating a function that calculates the temperature average.</li>
   <li class="post-list-item">creating a function that displays the content on the page.</li>
-  <li class="post-list-item">getting all these functions to work together.</li>
+  <li class="post-list-item">getting all these functions to work together as a team.</li>
 </ul>

 <a name="basic-code"></a>